 - The Chairperson and every other member shall hold office as such for a term of 5 years from the date on which he enters upon his office and shall be eligible for re-appointment.

 Provided that the Chairperson or other Members shall not hold office as such after he has attained the age of 70 years.

 - In the event of occurrence of a vacancy in the office of the Chairperson by reason of his death, resignation and otherwise, the senior most member shall act as the Chairperson, until the date on which a new Chairperson appointed.

 Following are the guidelines issued by 13th Finance Commission for Improvement in Justice Delivery in India.

-Suggested functions, Responsibilities & Qualifications of Court Managers :-
+Suggested functions, Responsibilities & Qualifications of Court Managers :-1.
+Policies and Standards

 - Based on applicable directives of superior courts, establish the performance standards applicable to the court (including on timeliness, efficiency, quality of court performance, infrastructure and human resources, access to justice as well as for system for court management and case management).

 - Carry out an evaluation of the compliance of the court with such standards, identify deficiencies and deviations, identify steps required to achieve compliance, maintain such an evaluation on a current basis through annual update.

 - In consultation with the stakeholder of a court (including Bar, ministerial staff, executive agencies supporting judicial functions such as prosecutor / police / process serving agencies and court users), prepare and update annually a 5 year court-wise Court Development Plan (CDP).